Does Cedar Kill Moths?

 From as far back as Ancient Greece, the magic of cedar has been used to protect out-of-season clothing from becoming a heap of moth-bitten scraps.
-Interestingly, many Turkish carpet shops use cedar wood panels on their walls to stop clothes moths from chewing through their wares.
+Interestingly, many Turkish carpet shops use cedar wood panels on their walls to stop Clothes Moths from chewing through their wares.
 The belief is that cedar wood and cedar oils can kill moths and drive them far away.
 But is that the truth?
 Should you go out and purchase a massive cedar chest for your valuable wardrobe?
 Or are you better off using another alternative?
-We’ve got the answers below!
+We’ve got the answers!

-You might have heard that cedar will kill moths, and that is true—to some degree.
-The good news is that, yes, cedar works against a clothes moth infestation.
+You might have heard that cedar will kill moths, but it’s not true - cedar is a repellant, not a killer.
+The good news is that, yes, cedar can work against a clothes moth infestation.
 Yet, there is a time limit to the effectiveness of cedar that you have to keep in mind.
-When cedar is used to make a chest, the wood contains some natural oils that have been proven in scientific studies to kill clothes moth larvae in small amounts.
-The oils also repel moths.
+When cedar is used to make a chest, the wood contains some natural oils that will naturally repel moths.

 However, over time, the cedar is going to lose its natural oils.
-An antique cedar chest is going to be far less effective at repelling and killing moths than a new chest.
-Furthermore, even fresh oils can’t kill larger moths.
-Slightly more mature larvae and pupae won’t be affected by the oil if they are already inside the chest.
+An antique cedar chest is going to be far less effective at repelling moths than a new chest.
+Larvae and pupae won’t be affected by the oil if they are already inside the chest.

 Around the 1920s, scientists started paying attention to the effect of cedar on fibre-eating insects, like moths and carpet beetles.
 The species of tree that produces cedar wood and oil is known as Cedrus atlantica.
 In the oils of Cedrus atlantica are chemicals—sesquiterpene hydrocarbons—that give off a resinous, camphor-like scent.
 With up to 70 percent of the oils in cedar wood containing these potent compounds, it is believed that is the reason most cedar species are insect-repellent.